 It is crucial to know a detailed weather forecast any time your organization has outdoor activities planned.
-If there is any possibility for inclement weather (including extreme heat, heavy rain, tornadoes, thunderstorms, etc.) employees should know exactly how and where to direct guests to safety.
+If there is any possibility for inclement weather (including extreme heat, tornadoes, thunderstorms, etc.) employees should know exactly how and where to direct guests to safety.

 Disappointing People > Putting People at Risk

 Christina Bossardet, a West Bend regional sales manager in Michigan, was visiting a county fair in the Western part of the state on the same day, and a similar storm rolled through.
 Just like organizers at the Indiana State Fair, officials at this fair failed to announce inclement weather was on its way.
 Here is Christina’s eyewitness account:

 The weather had been iffy all day.
 Two storms passed to the North, but it was clear that a third storm was coming fast.
 We could clearly see dark clouds and lightning in the distance, and we were getting texts from friends that there was heavy rain and strong winds heading straight for the fairgrounds.